Andrew-Hogan/easymunk/README.md

 EasyMunk provides a versatile interface alternative and pre-processing handler to the Munkres module for score-based (Hungarian algorithm) assignments.

-What might one use cost minimization / profit maximization assignments for?
-Anything you want to make more robust!
-* Assigning pairs.
-  * For example: objects in images to information about those objects.
-* Assigning tasks.
-* Evaluating changing cost attributes over function iterations. (duplicate your primaries per iteration and forbid!)
-* Handling and evaluating all potential values for the best single value for every actor.
-* And more!

 ## Purpose

 The EasyMunk module interfaces with the Munkres module to: